 A native New Yorker, Lauren Mucciolo is an award-winning, independent producer based in Brooklyn, NY.
 Since 2012, she has worked largely with the acclaimed investigative journalism series PBS Frontline, specializing in its character-driven documentaries.
 Most recently, she spent three years producing “Sex Trafficking in America” (2019), a co-production with Channel 4.
 She was director and producer with Dan Edge on “Last Days of Solitary” (2017), a follow-up to their 2014 “Solitary Nation,” which also aired on BBC Storyville.
 The Royal Television Society Craft Awards honored directors Lauren Mucciolo and Dan Edge with Best Director award – Factual.
-In addition, the 2-hour documentary received an Honorable Commendation from the Grierson Awards and was nominated for a News and Documentary Emmy, an additional Grierson, and AIB, Broadcast and Foreign Press Media awards.
+In addition, the 2-hour documentary received an Honorable Commendation from the Grierson Awards and was nominated for a News and Documentary Emmy, an additional Grierson, and AIB, Broadcast, Scripps Howard and Foreign Press Media awards.
 As part of this undertaking, Lauren also directed with Cassandra Herrman a room-scale virtual reality film, “After Solitary” (2017), which has been lauded for “pushing VR storytelling.”
 As one reviewer said, “‘Show, don’t tell’ just got a lot more interesting.”
 “After Solitary” has won numerous awards, including an Online Journalism Award and a Jury Prize at SXSW.

 In 2015 Lauren was Producer for “Being Mortal”, an Emmy Award-nominated, hourlong documentary with director Tom Jennings and 2over10 Media.
 Based on Atul Gawande’s bestselling book, the film looks at how doctors and patients make decisions during serious illness.
 Without precedent, Frontline published “Being Mortal” as a multi-platform project with numerous web, radio and podcast programs accompanying the broadcast film — and Lauren produced the two web-based films “A Last Wish” and “The Conversation.”